Falarconp/falarconp.github.io/_pages/CV.md

 ## Service and Others

- -Member of Local Organizing Committee(LOC) 2023 Kavli-IAU Astrochemistry Symposium.
+ - Member of Local Organizing Committee(LOC) 2023 Kavli-IAU Astrochemistry
+ Symposium.
 Astrochemistry VIII - From the First Galaxies to the Formation of Habitable Worlds.
  - Colloquium Speaker Lunch organizer with Graduate Students, University of